harshanrepo/DSA-Practice/README.md

 🎯 Goal

-To solve DSA problems consistently — at least one problem per day — and build a strong foundation for technical interviews.
+- Practice Data Structures and Algorithms consistently.
+- Solve at least one problem every day.
+- Strengthen problem-solving skills.
+- Prepare for coding interviews and online assessments.

 ---

 👨‍💻 About Me

-Harsha | CSE Student | Chennai
+Shri Harshan.M
+Computer Science & Engineering Student

 🔗 [LinkedIn](https://linkedin.com/in/mrshri-harshan) |
 🐙 [GitHub](https://github.com/harshanrepo)

 ---

-⭐ *If this helps you, consider giving it a star!*
+⭐ If this helps you, consider giving it a star!